jquery-archive/plugins.jquery.com/docs/package.md

 Specification of the jQuery Plugins Site package.json
 =====================================================

-# DRAFT (heavily inspired by that of npm.
+# LIVING SPEC (heavily inspired by that of npm.
 Thanks isaacs)

 This document is all you need to know about what's required in your package.json file.
 It must be actual JSON, not just a JavaScript object literal.